 The Veterans Services office will assist veterans and dependents using the following VA educational benefits:

-- Montgomery GI Bill Selected Reserves (MGIB-SR Chapter 1606)
+Montgomery GI Bill Selected Reserve (MGIB-SR Chapter 1606)

-To apply for educational benefits, veterans and dependents can use the Veterans On-line Application (VONAPP), which is available on the VA website: www.benefits.va.gov/gibill/
+To apply for educational benefits, veterans and dependents can use VA Form 22-1990 which is available on the VA website https://www.vets.gov/education/apply/

 Eligibility for benefits is determined by the Department of Veterans Affairs.

-- Veterans and dependents must submit official sealed transcripts from all colleges attended previously to Golden West College within four weeks of being admitted, or future certifications may be delayed.
+Veterans and dependents must submit official sealed transcripts from all colleges attended previously to Golden West College within four weeks of being admitted, or future certifications for benefits may be delayed.

-- Students must notify the School Certifying Official of all changes in enrollment at the time of the transaction.
-The veteran is responsible for any overpayment caused by failure to report changes.
+Students must notify the School Certifying Official of all changes in enrollment at the time of the transaction.
+The veteran is responsible for any overpayment in housing allowance caused by enrollment changes.